Social media music marketing: can’t live with it, can’t live without it. This is our reality today.

 Here are some artists who have utilized and expressed their color story really well:

-April uses neutral tones and polaroid-esque photos to give her feed a vintage undertone.
+Jetty Rae uses colorful tones and vibrant, filtered photos to give her feed a festive, yet very professional, undertone.

 Is your overall style coming through?